 Advice and Guidance about online safety

 Children and young people spend an average of 12 hours a week online and it becomes part of their routine early on in life.
 Whether it’s e-mail, gaming, social media, searches, YouTube, they’re on it constantly.
-We recently held an E-safety evening for parents which focused on e-safety and new developments in internet sites, gaming and social media.
+We recently held an Online safety evening for parents which focused on e-safety and new developments in internet sites, gaming and social media.
 More and more we are seeing that children’s misuse of the internet can be to the detriment of their safety, welfare and happiness.

 The sites/apps that students are currently using include Facebook, Instagram, Twitter, Snapchat, Quoetov, Meowchat, Whatsapp, Askfm, Oovoo, Kik, Yik Yak and there are hundreds more.
 To have a social networking account a person should be 14 or over.
 Research done by the NSPCC highlights that the damage done to the well being of children aged 11 and 12 years, by social media, is far more acute as they do not have the emotional maturity to cope with the issues that arise.
 All internet sites that children are using should have a CEOP – report abuse button.
 If it doesn’t, it isn’t safe.
 In particular, the use of internet sites/ apps that are used to make others feel unhappy or can lead to children viewing images that are inappropriate should be avoided.